Capping protein (actin filament) muscle Z-line, alpha 1

 F-actin-capping protein subunit alpha-1 is a protein that in humans is encoded by the CAPZA1 gene.

 CAPZA1 is a member of the F-actin capping protein alpha subunit family.
 This gene encodes the alpha subunit of the barbed-end actin binding protein.

 Function

 The protein regulates growth of the actin filament by capping the barbed end (plus-end) of growing actin filaments, preventing any further assembly from occurring.
-This protein can be bound to the lipid PIP2 preventing it from binding to actin filaments.
+This protein can bind to the lipid PIP_{2}, preventing it from binding to actin filaments.